SpicyBananaJuice/odin-recipes/README.md

 # odin-recipes
-Basic recipe website for the odin project
+Basic recipe website for the odin project.
+In this website there will be a detailed list of varying food recipes that will be displayed for the odin project.